 upgrade to another MoPar First from 1973 - Electronic Ignition.

-and cleaner and the spark plugs (resistor plugs work) last much longer.
+better and cleaner and the spark plugs (resistor plugs work) last much

 A new cap, rotor and wires and this baby's set for years!

-later MoPar electronic.
-The electronic does a better job or regulation
+to the later MoPar electronic.
+The electronic does a better job or

 with less circuit noise.